Masterpiece Cakeshop v. Colorado Civil Rights Commission

 - December 5, 2017: U.S. Supreme Court hears oral argument in the Masterpiece case.
 A decision is expected in Spring 2018.

-Last Updated December 29, 2017ACLU Case Page FFAA Background on Case Equality Case Files Case History
+Last Updated June 15, 2018ACLU Case Page FFAA Blog Post on SCOTUS Decision Equality Case Files Case History